 The Residential Plan Review Division reviews new construction, additions, interior remodeling and demolition of single-family, duplex or two family houses and/or accessory buildings on one lot.
-Residential construction projects are reviewed for compliance with Chapter 25-2 of the Land Development Code, the 2012 International Residential Code, and Chapter 25-12, Technical Codes (local amendments).
+Residential construction projects are reviewed for compliance with Chapter 25-2 of the Land Development Code, the 2015 International Residential Code, and Chapter 25-12, Technical Codes (local amendments).

 Depending on the type of construction and location, residential plans may also be reviewed for compliance with the following applicable regulations:

 If the project is on a tract of land that is not platted in a subdivision filed on record with the City of Austin, the applicant will be directed to the Development Assistance Center to determine if the project qualifies for a platting exception.

-Floodplain proximity - projects within 150’ of the 100-year floodplain will require additional floodplain review.
+Projects within 150’ of the 100-year floodplain will require additional floodplain review.

-Historic applicability - any structures 40 years old or older will be forwarded for review by the Historic Preservation Office.
+Any structures 40 years old or older will be forwarded for review by the Historic Preservation Office.

 All services available Monday, Wednesday and Friday, 8am to Noon.

 Don't want to wait in line for service?
 Use our Customer Service Check-In feature to check in for services remotely from home, office or mobile device.
-You can also check-in for service by clicking on the image on the left side of this page.

 For general questions regarding Residential Permit Application review processes and procedures, or for basic development-related questions, the Residential Review Division will continue to provide free walk-in sessions.

 To manage the large volume of customers, walk-in sessions are limited to 20 minutes.
 Customers may seek a one-hour consultation by paid appointment ($67 + 4% surcharge) for project-specific feedback or interpretation of the Austin City Code.